PatBall1/detectree2/docs/source/tutorial.rst

    import rasterio
    import geopandas as gpd

-Set up the paths for the orthomosaic and corresponding manual crown data.
+Set up the paths to the orthomosaic and corresponding manual crown data.

 .. code-block:: python